Eviction prevention, rehousing and homeless assistance in Illinois.

 400 S Vine St #1, Urbana, IL 61801.
 Phone: (217) 384-2439 or call (217) 384-8263

 Numerous services can prevent homelessness in the area.
 They also support the vulnerable, such as disabled and seniors, if they are faced with an eviction.

 West Central Illinois region - Western Illinois Regional Council/CAA

 Location is 133 W Jackson St, Macomb, IL 61455.
 Phone: (309) 837-2997 or dial (309) 837-3941

 Assists residents in Adams, Brown, Cass, Hancock, Henderson, McDonough, Morgan, Pike, Schuyler, Scott, and Warren.

 Other counties and residents should dial the Illinois Department of Human Services

-Main phone - (217) 557-9108
+300 Iles Park Place, Springfield, IL 62762.
+Main phone - 1-800-843-6154 or (217) 557-9108

 The agency may have information on a number of programs to help those facing eviction.
 Examples could be the emergency solutions grants for paying back rent or an energy bill, free legal aid from pro-bono firms, and other cash assistance from the state of Illinois.